-On November 1 of each year, employees will elect to do one of the following:

-- a.
-Be paid for all unused accrued compensatory time or, - b.
-Carry over up to sixty (60) hours of unused compensatory time into the subsequent year.
+On November 1 of each year, employees may elect to carry over up to sixty (60) hours of unused compensatory time into the subsequent year.
 Any hours carried over will be applied to the annual accrual for the subsequent year.
+Any hours not carried over will be paid out.